Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Reclaim the shared memory identification.
 The host cannot use this shmid to get the corresponding shared memory any longer.
 + Parameter:
-  + shmid: The shared memory identification.
+  + shmid: shared memory identification.

 ##### Schrodinger/Relay page (Zero-copy mechanism)